actions-marketplace-validations/imaun_gpt-translate-action/README.md

 - Commits and pushes the translated files back to the repository.

 ---
-📌 Example Usage
+## 📌 Example Usage
-Add the following workflow to your `.github/workflows/translate.yml` file:
+Add the following workflow to your `.github/workflows/translate.yml` file (or add the step in any of your pipelines!):

 ```yaml
 name: Translate Files